flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 `[ (set 1), (set 2) ]` will yield a different final value than `[ (set 2), (set 1) ]`;

 **Monotonically increasing (globally)**<br/>
 This is the trickiest condition.
-In an ideal world all the events happening on all the replicas would have an absolute and precise order.
+In an ideal world, all the events happening on all the replicas would have an absolute and precise order.
-That is possible *in theory*. *In theory* if all the physical clocks on all the computers in the system would be perfectly synchronized, we could use timestamps as identifiers. *In practice* synchronizing clocks precisely across several machines is impossible.
+That is possible *in theory*. *In theory*, if all the physical clocks on all the computers in the system would be perfectly synchronized, we could use timestamps as identifiers. *In practice*, synchronizing clocks precisely across several machines is impossible.

-Physical clocks can not do the job, so people inveted [logical][logicalClock] and [hybrid][hybridClock] clocks.
+Physical clocks can not do the job, so people invented [logical][logicalClock] and [hybrid][hybridClock] clocks.
 The goal of those is to get us as close as possible to the ideal scenario without relying too much on communication between replicas.

-Clocks is a large subject in itself and frankly I don't know enough to talk about it.
+Clocks is a large subject in itself and frankly, I don't know enough to talk about it.
 Here's the approach I'm using in my projects that I picked up from [Victor Grischenko's][victor] work on [RON][ron]:

 * Each replica (server process, a tab in the browser, a mobile app) has an instance of a hybrid clock;
 * Whenever a new event is created on a replica, we use that clock to generate an id for that event.
 That id is a combination of a replica's name, a timestamp and a sequence number.
 The clock "remembers" the last id it generated to guarantee that the next id would be larger than the previous one;
 * Whenever we receive an event from another replica, we check it's `localEventId` against the last value remembered by our local clock.
 If it is larger, we override the remembered value;
-* On app startup we initialize the local clock instance with the largest `localEventId` from the local storage.
+* On app startup, we initialize the local clock instance with the largest `localEventId` from the local storage.

 ### Pros of event-sourcing